 In recent years, the development of Information Technology and the Internet has brought about changes in the performance of traditional services.
-Thus, e-banking has changed the conventional practices of banks and financial institutions and has captured the attention of both academics and practitioners [32].
-The adoption of e-banking is considered an innovative distribution channel for financial services due to rapid advances in e-banking applications and intense competence [29, 33].
+Thus, e-banking has changed the conventional practices of banks and financial institutions and has captured the attention of both academics and practitioners [36].
+The adoption of e-banking is considered an innovative distribution channel for financial services due to rapid advances in e-banking applications and intense competence [33, 37].
 Thus, understanding the adoption and use of e-banking has become a central research field.
-The literature indicates that the most relevant strength of the TAM, developed by Davis et al. (1989), is its generalizability and applicability in different contexts [33].
+The literature indicates that the most relevant strength of the TAM, developed by Davis et al. (1989), is its generalizability and applicability in different contexts [37].
 This model is specifically indicated to study the intention to adopt specific technologies.
-Thus, the TAM applies models to study the acceptance and intention to use information system tools such as mobile commerce [24], m-banking and e-banking [2, 26, 33, 34], among others.
-The original TAM considers perceived usefulness and perceived ease of use has a significant role in the technology acceptance process [14].
+Thus, the TAM applies models to study the acceptance and intention to use information system tools such as mobile commerce [27], m-banking and e-banking [2, 29, 37, 38], among others.
+The original TAM considers perceived usefulness and perceived ease of use to have a significant role in the technology acceptance process [16].
 On one side, perceived ease of use is defined as the degree to which a person believes that using a particular system is effortless, both physically and mentally.
-On the other side, perceived utility is described as the degree to which consumers believe that using a system will increase their performance [14, 23].
-Some previous studies in technology acceptance demonstrate that perceived ease of use has a positive effect, mediated by perceived usefulness on the intention to use technology [24].
+On the other side, perceived utility is described as the degree to which consumers believe that using a system will increase their performance [16, 26].
+Some previous studies in technology acceptance demonstrate that perceived ease of use has a positive effect, mediated by perceived usefulness on the intention to use technology [27].

-In the context of e-banking, it is observed that perceived usefulness represents one of the critical aspects that explain behavior intention to use e-banking [22].
-For example, e-banking provides some unique services that are not available in offline banking, such as access to banking services at any time and from anywhere [34] (Shankar and Jebarajakirthy, 2019).
-Similarly, previous studies show the influence of perceived ease of using e-banking on perceived usefulness and attitude [16].
+In the context of e-banking, it is observed that perceived usefulness represents one of the critical aspects that explain behaviour intention to use e-banking [25].
+For example, e-banking provides some unique services that are not available in offline banking, such as access to banking services at any time and from anywhere [22, 32, 38].
+Similarly, previous studies show the influence of perceived ease of using e-banking on perceived usefulness and attitude [18].
 Internet and mobile technology should improve convenience for customers, and its ease of use is critical in customer usage.
-Some authors [25] claim that adopting mobile banking is influenced by consumer's perceived ease of use due to a complex system when it performs financial transactions.
-In this sense, the authors highlight that if consumers perceive the performance of a financial transaction as easy through mobile devices, they will have a more favorable attitude toward adopting mobile banking [36].
-Ahmad et al. (2019) argue that a client's beliefs about the usability of the website or application affect his or her attitude toward the website or application.
+Some authors [28] claim that adopting mobile banking is influenced by consumer's perceived ease of use due to a complex system when it performs financial transactions.
+In this sense, the authors highlight that if consumers perceive the performance of a financial transaction as easy through mobile devices, they will have a more favourable attitude toward adopting mobile banking [40].
+Ahmad et al. [2] argue that a client's beliefs about the usability of the website or application affect his or her attitude toward the website or application.
 These authors state that the ease of use of e-banking systems is a critical factor in their adoption and evaluation by clients.
-Thus, the relationship between consumers' attitudes toward the use of technology, an excellent example of this is e-banking, and perceived ease of use is studied [36].
-Moreover, Mostafa (2020) argues that customers may negatively evaluate using e-banking if they believe e-banking technology is challenging to use and learn.

-Finally, the primary topic of the article is stated as follows: What is the most appropriate model for determining the level of acceptance of electronic banking technology with emphasis on the behavior of users?
+Thus, the relationship between consumers' attitudes toward the use of technology, an excellent example of this is e-banking, and perceived ease of use is studied [40].
+Moreover [26] argues that customers may negatively evaluate using e-banking if they believe e-banking technology is challenging to use and learn.
+Finally, the primary topic of the article is stated as follows: What is the most appropriate model for determining the level of acceptance of electronic banking technology with an emphasis on the behaviour of users?